top of page

 HISTORY & DEVELOPMENT OF IN-PATIENT HOSPICE CARE IN MALAYSIA

 In-patient hospice care began as a local initiative at the Queen Elizabeth Hospital, Kota Kinabalu in 1995.
 In 1998 the Ministry of Health decided to offer palliative or hospice care at its large hospitals by setting up Palliative Care Units or Palliative Care Teams.
 The former had dedicated beds and staff while the latter was a consultancy.

-At the NGO level two eight bedded hospice hospitals were set up in Penang in 2001.
+Initially at the NGO level two eight bedded hospice hospitals were set up in Penang in 2001.
 One of these two has a hospice home programme as well.
-Thus for this hospice service, continuity of care is possible – the patient can be cared for at home and when necessary, admitted to the hospice hospital for a few days.
+Thus for this hospice service, continuity of care is possible – the patient can be cared for at home and when necessary, admitted to the hospice institution for a few days.

 Unfortunately, one of the NGOs had to suspend its in-patient service in May 2009 due to financial constraints and concentrate on its home programme.
 On the other hand the second NGO service has expended into a 16-bedded facility.

-As NGO’s we have had to rely on public donations and fundraising projects to finance our community services.
+As NGO’s, most of the hospices rely on public donations and fundraising projects to finance our community services.
 In recent years raising money has become increasingly difficult.
 In addition, grants are available from the Ministry of Health on the annual application.

 bottom of page